gilbertocortez/threads/README.md

 # threads
-Meta Threads API Connections using PHP
+Meta Threads API Connection using PHP

 In this project I show you how to log in to the Meta Threads API using PHP, HTML, and a bit of JavaScript.
 We will do it using what is laid out in the documentation, using cURL as a main way of communicating with the API.